4 Steps to Select the Correct Natural Gas Flow Meter

 - Vortex gas flow meters, another velocity-style meter, measure natural gas primarily in industrial applications as they are a late-comer to custody transfer approval.

-- Differential pressure flow meters (or DP meter) are inferential meters and include the orifice plate, Pitot tube, Venturi meter, and V-Cone meters.
-They are traditional technology and approved for custody transfer.
+- Differential pressure flow meters (or DP meters) are inferential meters and include the orifice plate, Pitot tube, Venturi meter, and V-Cone meters.
+They are traditional technology and are approved for custody transfer.